Skip to content

 Create a separate hub when you need a different place to connect to, a different public/private setting, or different skills.

-Create a separate client when a different app, device, or purpose needs its own setup.
+Create a separate connection when a different app, device, or purpose needs its own setup.

 Create separate permissions when two clients should not be allowed to do the same things.